microsoft/MixedReality-UXTools-Unreal/Docs/Contributing/DevDocGuide.md

 # Developer portal generation guide

-UXT uses [docfx](https://dotnet.github.io/docfx/index.html) to generate html documentation out of triple slash comments in code and .md files in the UXT repository.
-Docfx documentation generation is automatically triggered by CI on completed PRs in the master branch.
+UXT uses [code2yaml]("https://github.com/docascode/code2yaml") and [docfx](https://dotnet.github.io/docfx/index.html) to generate html documentation out of c++ code and comments and .md files in the UXT repository. #TODO: Documentation generation is automatically triggered by CI on completed PRs in the master branch.
-The current state of the developer documentation can be found on the [UXT github.io page](https://microsoft.github.io/MixedRealityToolkit-Unity/)
+The current state of the developer documentation can be found on the [UXT docs page](http://hk-mrtk.corp.microsoft.com/_site/)

 Docfx supports DFM Docfx Flavored Markdown which includes GFM Github Flavored Markdown.
 The full documentation and feature list can be found [here](https://dotnet.github.io/docfx/tutorial/docfx.exe_user_manual.html)

 Docfx is not only converting but also checking all used local links in the documentation.
 If a path can't be resolved it won't be converted into its html equivalent.
 Therefor it's important to only use relative paths when referring to other local files.

-## Building docfx locally
+## Building UXT docs locally

 The docfx build files in the UXT repo can be used to create a local version of the developer documentation in a doc/ subfolder in the root of the project.